 Renewable Energy on Campus

 The campus currently has three geothermal systems in place at CERA, the Natatorium, and the Preschool.
-The CERA installation was the first campus geothermal system and utilized ?? wells ?? deep underneath the parking lot to heat and cool the Environmental Education Center.
-The second and largest geothermal installation was for the natatorium (indoor pool building). ?? wells drilled ?? feet deep are used to heat and cool the natatorium building.
+The CERA installation was the first campus geothermal system and utilized wells deep underneath the parking lot to heat and cool the Environmental Education Center.
+The second and largest geothermal installation was for the natatorium (indoor pool building).
+Geothermal wells are used to heat and cool the natatorium building.
 Facilities Management is currently looking into the possibility of incorporating a geothermal system in the the central steam and chilled water systems.

 Grinnell College's interest in wind turbines began as a class project by Mia Devine in 1996.
 Following Mia’s efforts, a wind feasibility committee was created and the college began to earnestly look into the possibility of utilizing wind power.
 These early efforts yielded the installation of a 50 kw wind turbine at CERA in January of 2007.
 Studies continued to look at the feasibility of a much larger installation to provide renewable power directly to campus.
 In February, 2012, the board of trustees approved such an installation pending financing.
 The current project specifics are as follows: